-This course is an offering to students who are interested in exploring design and technologies through digital and material (Wood/Metal) construction.
-There will be opportunities to develop skills to develop and present their designs through Computer Aided Drafting and produce a 3-dimensional prototype using the 3-D printer and/or laser cutter/engraver.
+This course is an offering to students who are interested in exploring design and technologies through digital and material (Wood) construction.
+There will be opportunities to develop skills to develop and present their designs through Computer Aided Drafting with Autodesk Inventor and produce a 3-dimensional prototype using the 3-D printer.
 Students are encouraged to explore more individualised technical ideas through the Design process.